-John was the favorite son of his father, Henry II, but circumstances shifted such that Richard achieved the succession of kingship.
+According to popular mythology, King John has forever been cast as a feckless and self-serving tyrant.
+This image is borne out in the legends of Robin Hood and the plays of Shakespeare, as well as in the writings of contemporaneous historians like Matthew Paris and Roger of Wendover.
+Some reactionary modern historians have attempted to reframe John as an admirable king, the mere victim of circumstances, a tragic hostage to fate, but this contrarian revisionism should be soundly disregarded.
+John was the youngest and favorite son of his father, Henry II, but circumstances shifted such that Richard achieved the succession of the crown.
 Throughout Richard’s reign, John very nearly caused a civil war, particularly when Richard departed on the “Third Crusade” to defeat Saladin.
-Richard was then captured and imprisoned by the Holy Roman Emperor without returning for four years, leaving the crown open for John’s foibles.
+Richard was then captured and imprisoned by the Holy Roman Emperor without returning to England for four years while leaving the crown open for John’s foibles.

 The Birth of Magna Carta (1215)